A 16th-century manor with outbuildings, in 6 hectares of grounds

 Our opinion

-This authentic manor stands on the hillside, immersed in the wooded countryside of the Mayenne area.
+This authentic manor stands on the hillside, standing out from the wooded countryside of the Mayenne area.
 The residence is both rustic and elegant.
 It is surrounded by a flowery garden and terraces with unbeatable views of the surrounding countryside as well as the church in the small village on the horizon.
-The estate boasts an ideal location, tucked away from prying eyes but near to a station where high-speed TGV trains put the French capital within 2 hours and 30 minutes’ reach, which is one of its not inconsiderable advantages for use as a holiday home or main residence.
-The manor is in good condition and could also be used to run a guest house activity.
+The estate boasts an ideal location, tucked away from prying eyes but near to a station where high-speed TGV trains put the French capital within 2 hours and 30 minutes’ reach, which is a further advantage for use as a holiday home or main residence.

 Exclusive sale